HoangPham2704/Business-Analysis/README.md

 | 3  | Sales Representative | A detailed overview of Internet Sales per Products | Can follow up my Products that sells the most | A Power BI dashboard which allows to filter data for each Product |
 | 4  | Sales Manager | A detailed overview of Internet Sales | Follow Sales over time against budget | A Power BI dashboard with graphs and KPIs comparing against budget. |

-## Skills Demonstrated:

-* Data Cleansing and Transforming in SQL Server

-* Data Visualization using Power BI

 ## Extract Data:
 1. Customer query:
 ```ruby